IVF Procedure: Personal Experience of How IVF Works

 On the day of the egg retrieval, the male partner will also be asked to donate his sperm sample.
 Once both the egg and sperm are available, they will evaluate the quality of the samples and perform the fertilization in the lab.
 There are generally two ways fertilization can be done.
 One is placing the sperm and egg in an incubator and waiting for them to come together.
 Another way is through an intracytoplasmic sperm injection (ICSI).
 The clinic explained that this is done in some situations such as low sperm quality (e.g., low sperm count, low sperm mobility).
 After the egg develops into an embryo, the next step is the embryo transfer.

 The embryo transfer is a relatively easy procedure.
 To me, it’s somewhat like a Pap smear.
-You lie on a chair with your legs open, and the doctor will use an instrument to clamp open your lady part and insert some kind of tubing which helps to guide the injected embryo or blastocyst to the uterus.
+You lie on a chair with your legs open, and the doctor will use an instrument to clamp open your vagina and insert some kind of tubing which helps to guide the injected embryo or blastocyst to the uterus.
 The procedure is guided by ultrasound and takes only a couple of minutes.
 I did not experience any pain from it.

 After the embryo transfer, I was given progesterone to ensure that my body could support the potential pregnancy (e.g., ensure uterine lining remains thick).
 The medication I used was Crinone, which is a vaginal progesterone gel.
 The gel is inserted daily into the vagina by a pre-filled applicator, which is basically a plastic pump.
 Crinone is easy to apply, but it can be quite disgusting since clumps of gel which have accumulated inside can come out as discharge and sometimes it’s black in color.
 However, it is definitely a better alternative to progesterone injections.